wainwrightmark/capacitor_bindings/README.md

 The setup for this is slightly involved

 First you need to generate a `capacitor.js` file.
 The easiest way to do this is to set `bundledWebRuntime` in your `capacitor.config.json` file to true.
 Then you can run `npx cap sync` and it will create `capacitor.js` in your `dist` folder.
 Move that into your root folder and set `bundledWebRuntime` back to false.
+Alternatively, just copy the file from the example application in this repository.

 You then need to convert all the plugins you are using from npm modules into ordinary js files.
 The is a tool called pika that will do this for you.